Young Adult Investments

 SummerWorks

-SummerWorks pairs local businesses with youth for paid summer jobs.
-Each youth participates in a pre-placement work-readiness training course prior to starting their job.
+SummerWorks pairs local businesses with young adults for paid summer jobs.
+Each young adult participates in work-readiness training and career exploration activities prior to starting their job.
 By simplifying the hiring process, the program gives businesses an on-ramp to hiring young adults.
-SummerWorks Talent Development Specialists work with the business to identify a candidate who meets their needs and SummerWorks serves as the employer of record for participants.
-Youth assist with a diverse array of tasks and project-based assignments, learning about your industry and gaining key skills to become the next generation of talent for your business.
+Youth assist with a diverse array of tasks and project-based assignments, learning about different industries and gaining key skills to become the next generation of talent for businesses in Southwest Washington.

-Hiring young adults for a summer job provides companies a unique opportunity to invest in their future workforce and help create a trained and experienced candidate pool.
-Since 2018, SummerWorks has served more than 300 young adults in Southwest Washington.
-In 2020-2021, SummerWorks provided 11,284 internship hours and 5,951 workshop hours.
+Hiring young adults for a summer job provides businesses a unique opportunity to invest in their future workforce and help create a trained and experienced candidate pool.
+Since 2019, SummerWorks has served more than 315 young adults in Southwest Washington.

-Youth interested in SummerWorks can reach out to Next by phone at 360.207.2628 or by email at clark@nextsuccess.org in Clark County or cw@nextsuccess.org in Cowlitz/Wahkiakum Counties.
+Businesses and youth interested in learning more about SummerWorks can reach out to Next by phone at 360.207.2628 or by email at admin@nextsuccess.org.

 Future Leaders Project (FLP)